posted August 08, 2022

 Now that I have whet your appetite talking about this amazing hot dog, it’s time to get cooking!
-Here’s how you can make your very own delicious hot dog at home:
+Here’s how you can make your very own delicious hot dog at home.

 - Heat up that grill!
 Preheat your grill for two-zone cooking (one side with indirect heat and one side with direct heat) with an overall temperature around 375-400 degrees F.

 - Toppings: Assemble!
 While the grill is heating up, assemble and prep all your toppings and set them aside.
 You’ll want these ready to go after you remove the hot dogs from the grill.

 - Prep the hot dogs.
 Wrap each hot dog with a strip of bacon, making sure to tuck the end of each piece in so they don’t unravel while on the grill.

 - Grill the hot dogs.
 Place the bacon-wrapped hot dogs on the indirect side of the grill.
 Close the lid and grill them for 20 minutes, rotating every 5 minutes to ensure the hot dogs cook evenly.
 Cook an additional 3-5 minutes as needed until the bacon is bubbly and the fat is rendered out.
 Move the hot dog to the direct side of the grill and grill for 1-3 minutes until the bacon reaches your desired crispiness.

 - Grill the buns.
 Cut a slit in the bolillo buns to make a pocket for the hot dog and toppings.
 Place the buns slit side down on the grill and grill for 15-30 seconds.

 - Assemble your hot dog.
 Remove the buns and hot dogs from the grill.
 Assemble each hot dog by adding beans, avocado, homemade Smoked Salsa (or whatever salsa you have on hand), red onions, sour cream, Cotija cheese, cilantro, Candied Jalapenos (this recipe is available on my site!).
 Serve the hot dog with lime wedges.